agrifooddatacanada/AGRFD_library/schemas/dairy.md

 ## Ontario Dairy Research Centre (ODRC) Schemas

-The listed schemas correspond to the thirty-two sources of data being collected on an ongoing basis at the ODRC.
+The listed schemas correspond to the sources of data being collected on an ongoing basis at the ODRC.
 To view the contents of a schema, select it from the table of contents.